METHODOLOGY

 What we don’t do

-We do not assign deal scores.
 We do not predict appreciation.
 We do not forecast rental yield as a specific number.
-We do not claim a property is undervalued or below market value.
+When we say a listing is below market, we mean one specific, checkable thing: its asking price per m² sits at least 10% under the typical range for its barrio in our data.
 Markets decide what things are worth.
-We surface the inputs and explain the property.
-The offer is yours.
+We surface the inputs, flag the gap, and explain the property.
+The assumptions and the final decision are yours.